 Coming next: Two numbered and related facts:

-Fact One: At several points in the Matrix movie, the humans need to make a mad panicked dash to a ringing phone.
+- At several points in the Matrix movie, humans need to make a mad panicked dash to a ringing phone.
 The ringing phone marks the exit point of the Matrix.
 And it always seems to be blocked, hidden, or otherwise engaged.

-Fact Two: a VPN makes your Internet connection appear to originate from somewhere else.
-We all know this from our super happy Netflix fun times.
+- A VPN makes your internet connection appear to originate from somewhere else.

-If the humans in the Matrix had a VPN, it would have been a slaughter.
-Neo could be anywhere he wanted, any time he wanted — and the robots would have no idea where he was.
-He’d probably end up looking like a big nasty bully picking on poor, defenceless robot overlords.
+In fact, if the humans in the Matrix had a VPN, it would have been a slaughter.
+Neo could be anywhere he wanted, any time he wanted—and the robots would have no idea.
+He’d probably end up looking like a big nasty bully picking on poor, defenseless robot overlords.

 Sam Witwicky is a happy-go-lucky-guy, despite being portrayed by Shia LeBeouf.
 And he is solely responsible for a human war with wannabe robot overlords.
 Yes.
 More robot overlords.